tbates/tbates.github.io/_posts/1970-08-13-models-growth_curve.markdown

 This page shows how to implement these analyses in `umx` and `OpenMx`.

-Let's build this simple example based on 5 repeated measures (1:5) of "x".
+Let’s build this simple example based on 5 repeated measures (1:5) of "x".
 Graphically, the model looks like this (means not shown):

 ![latent growth in umx](https://tbates.github.com/media/growth/growth.png)